 - To perform molecular profiling assays on malignant and normal tissues, including, but not limited to, whole exome sequencing (WES), ribonucleic acid (RNA) sequencing (RNAseq), mass cytometry (CyTOF), multiplexed ion beam imaging (MIBI), and T cell receptor sequencing in order to:

 Ia.
-Determine if baseline tumor mutation burden and pattern, and neoantigen burden correlate with response.
+To determine if baseline tumor mutation burden and pattern, and neoantigen burden correlate with response.

 Ib.
-Determine if combination therapy results in changes in the immune landscape in both the tumor and the host that correlate with response.
+To determine if combination therapy results in changes in the immune landscape in both the tumor and the host that correlate with response.

 Ic.
-Determine if baseline defects in deoxyribonucleic acid (DNA) damage repair in some cholangiocarcinomas correlate with an increased response.
+To determine if baseline defects in deoxyribonucleic acid (DNA) damage repair in some cholangiocarcinomas correlate with an increased response.

 OUTLINE: This is a phase I, dose-escalation study of nedisertib followed by a phase II study.

-Patients with advanced/metastatic malignant solid tumors undergo 5 fractions of hypofractionated radiation therapy (RT) every other day (QOD) on days -10 to 0.
-Patients also receive nedisertib orally (PO) twice daily (BID) on days 7-28 of cycle 1 and on days 1-28 of subsequent cycles, and avelumab intravenously (IV) over 60 minutes on days 7 and 21.
+Patients with advanced/metastatic malignant solid tumors undergo 5 fractions of hypofractionated radiation therapy (RT) every other day (QOD) on days -17 to -7 Patients also receive nedisertib orally (PO) twice daily (BID) on days 1-28, and avelumab intravenously (IV) over 60 minutes on days 1 and 15.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 PHASE II: Patients advanced/metastatic cholangiocarcinoma/gallbladder cancer are randomized to 1 of 2 arms.

-ARM B: Patients undergo 5 fractions of hypofractionated RT QOD on days -10 to 0.
-Patients also receive nedisertib PO BID on days 7-28 of cycle 1 and on days 1-28 of subsequent cycles, and avelumab IV over 60 minutes on days 7 and 21.
+ARM B: Patients undergo 5 fractions of hypofractionated RT QOD on days -17 to -7.
+Patients also receive nedisertib PO BID on days 1-28, and avelumab IV over 60 minutes on days 1 and 15.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up at 30 days, every 90 days for up to 12 months.
+After completion of study treatment, patients are followed up at 30 days, every 6 months for 2 years, then annually thereafter.

-Advanced Cholangiocarcinoma Advanced Gallbladder Carcinoma Advanced Malignant Solid Neoplasm Metastatic Cholangiocarcinoma Metastatic Gallbladder Carcinoma Metastatic Malignant Solid Neoplasm Refractory Cholangiocarcinoma Refractory Gallbladder Carcinoma Refractory Malignant Solid Neoplasm Stage III Gallbladder Cancer AJCC v8 Stage III Hilar Cholangiocarcinoma AJCC v8 Stage III Intrahepatic Cholangiocarcinoma AJCC v8 Stage IIIA Gallbladder Cancer AJCC v8 Stage IIIA Hilar Cholangiocarcinoma AJCC v8 Stage IIIA Intrahepatic Cholangiocarcinoma AJCC v8 Stage IIIB Gallbladder Cancer AJCC v8 Stage IIIB Hilar Cholangiocarcinoma AJCC v8 Stage IIIB Intrahepatic Cholangiocarcinoma AJCC v8 Stage IIIC Hilar Cholangiocarcinoma AJCC v8 Stage IV Gallbladder Cancer AJCC v8 Stage IV Hilar Cholangiocarcinoma AJCC v8 Stage IV Intrahepatic Cholangiocarcinoma AJCC v8 Stage IVA Gallbladder Cancer AJCC v8 Stage IVA Hilar Cholangiocarcinoma AJCC v8 Stage IVB Gallbladder Cancer AJCC v8 Stage IVB Hilar Cholangiocarcinoma AJCC v8 Carcinoma Cholangiocarcinoma Gallbladder Neoplasms Klatskin Tumor Neoplasms Antibodies, Monoclonal Avelumab Hypofractionated Radiation Therapy Nedisertib
+Locally Advanced Cholangiocarcinoma Locally Advanced Gallbladder Carcinoma Locally Advanced Malignant Solid Neoplasm Metastatic Cholangiocarcinoma Metastatic Gallbladder Carcinoma Metastatic Malignant Solid Neoplasm Refractory Cholangiocarcinoma Refractory Gallbladder Carcinoma Refractory Malignant Solid Neoplasm Stage III Gallbladder Cancer AJCC v8 Stage III Hilar Cholangiocarcinoma AJCC v8 Stage III Intrahepatic Cholangiocarcinoma AJCC v8 Stage IIIA Gallbladder Cancer AJCC v8 Stage IIIA Hilar Cholangiocarcinoma AJCC v8 Stage IIIA Intrahepatic Cholangiocarcinoma AJCC v8 Stage IIIB Gallbladder Cancer AJCC v8 Stage IIIB Hilar Cholangiocarcinoma AJCC v8 Stage IIIB Intrahepatic Cholangiocarcinoma AJCC v8 Stage IIIC Hilar Cholangiocarcinoma AJCC v8 Stage IV Gallbladder Cancer AJCC v8 Stage IV Hilar Cholangiocarcinoma AJCC v8 Stage IV Intrahepatic Cholangiocarcinoma AJCC v8 Stage IVA Gallbladder Cancer AJCC v8 Stage IVA Hilar Cholangiocarcinoma AJCC v8 Stage IVB Gallbladder Cancer AJCC v8 Stage IVB Hilar Cholangiocarcinoma AJCC v8 Unresectable Cholangiocarcinoma Unresectable Gallbladder Carcinoma Unresectable Malignant Solid Neoplasm Carcinoma Cholangiocarcinoma Gallbladder Neoplasms Klatskin Tumor Neoplasms Antibodies, Monoclonal Avelumab Hypofractionated Radiation Therapy Peposertib

 You can join if…